gaurav210233/simple-hyprland/docs/getting-started/prerequisites.md

     * Iosevka
     * Noto
     * Nerd Font Symbols

+    ```
+    pacman -S ttf-cascadia-code-nerd ttf-cascadia-mono-nerd ttf-fira-code ttf-fira-mono ttf-fira-sans ttf-firacode-nerd ttf-iosevka-nerd ttf-iosevkaterm-nerd ttf-jetbrains-mono-nerd ttf-jetbrains-mono ttf-nerd-fonts-symbols ttf-nerd-fonts-symbols ttf-nerd-fonts-symbols-mono
+    ```
     These fonts aren't just easy on the eyes; they also boost icon support across your system, adding a touch of nerdiness to your setup.

 4. **Display Manager:** While any display manager will work, I highly recommend [SDDM](https://wiki.archlinux.org/title/SDDM) due to its high compatibility with Hyprland.

+    ```
+    pacman -S sddm
+    systemctl enable sddm.service
+    ```

 5. **Web Browser:** We'll be using [Firefox](https://wiki.archlinux.org/title/firefox) as our trusty internet companion.
 It's not just for browsing cat memes; it'll also be your gateway to configurations, wikis, and, of course, this guide.
+    ```
+    pacman -S firefox
+    ```

 6. **Terminal Application:** Install [Kitty](https://wiki.archlinux.org/title/Kitty) as your terminal emulator.
 While any terminal will technically work, the official Hyprland default config needs Kitty.
 Don't worry, we can always tweak it later if you prefer a different terminal (there's a workaround for everything, right?).

+    ```
+    pacman -S kitty
+    ```

 7. **Text/Code Editor:** Use any text or code editor that floats your boat.
-I'll be using Visual Studio Code for its user-friendliness and feature-richness, but if you're a vim loyalist, feel free to stick with your beloved editor.
+I'll be using Visual Studio Code and nano for simplicity, but if you're a vim loyalist, feel free to stick with your beloved editor.

+    ```
+    yay -S visual-studio-code-bin
+    sudo pacman -S nano
+    ```

 ### Skillset Checklist
 1. **Basic Linux Command Line Knowledge:** You'll be spending some quality time in the terminal, so make sure you're comfortable with the command line.